-At the time of enumeration there were a total of 798 FCs in these provinces with varying sizes vis-à-vis membership, financial performance and other features.
-The FCs range from groups of 10 members usually using the accumulating and revolving fund principles to groups of over 18,000 members.
-Among the bigger ones, some southern are actually operating some form of ubank managed by a Manager, Accountant and Cashier/Teller.
+The Census covered FCs in all ten (10) provinces, at the time of enumeration there were a total of 749 FCs in these provinces with varying sizes vis-à-vis membership, financial performance and other features.
+The FCs range from groups of 10 members usually using the accumulating and revolving fund principles4 to groups of over 18,000 members.
+Among the bigger ones, some of them are actually operating some form of bank managed by a Manager, Accountant and Cashier/Teller.
 This provides proof that FCs can indeed grow into successful financial institutions.

-Distribution of FCs by Province
+Distribution of Financial Cooperatives by Province

 The Census established that Eastern province accounts for the largest proportion of FCs in the eight provinces with an estimated 298 FCs compared to 7 FCs in Luapula province.
 This is consistent with the Registrar of Cooperatives data base.
-The large number of FCs in
+The large number of FCs in Eastern Province has been attributed to Non-Governmental Organizations

-Eastern Province has been attributed to Non-Governmental Organizations (NGO) support to promote FCs in the area prior to the Census.
+(NGO) support to promote FCs in the area prior to the Census.